 Why We Love National Violin Day

 The burning question among aficionados on National Violin Day is whether or not violins and fiddles are the same.
 By and large, they are, with the sole difference being that a fiddle can have a fifth string, unlike most violins, which only have four strings.
 Country music fiddlers further differentiate that the fifth string is plucked and not bowed.
-Both instruments are usually made from either maple or spruce woods that give the instrument a beautiful finish — and the strings are always made of horse hair.
+Both instruments are usually made from either maple or spruce woods that give the instrument a beautiful finish — and the hairs on the bow are made from the hair from a horse’s tail (no horses are harmed in making a violin or fiddle bow).

 Violins date as far back as the Persian Byzantine era of the ninth century.
 They didn't look like modern violins, of course, but they were stringed.
 There were also variations including the Arabic rebac, the medieval fiddle, and other kinds of portable stringed instruments.
 Unfortunately for the violin, prior to the 16th century, musicians who played them were considered low-class and not able to play music in prestigious courts or palatial homes.
 This impression may have changed when professional violinists in the Italian town of Brescia, a center of violin-making, petitioned the government to consider their trade more highly so as not to be associated with “base, vile, and crude” music of more common musicians.